English Language Learner Plan

 Level III-IV (Advanced): Advanced-level learners can understand much of the speech delivered in authentic settings with some repetition or rephrasing.
 Understanding grammatically complex structures proves problematic but, with support, these learners are able to master some grade-level academic content.
 Their productive vocabulary, with some circumlocutions, is adequate to accomplish many tasks.
 They can produce many of the basic and most frequently used grammatical structures, but their errors may become more abundant as they venture into less familiar topics and as they test hypotheses or take risks with more complex language structures.
 Students stay with their class for the entire day and receive small group support in the classroom if they need it.
 ELL teachers monitor their academic progress to help ensure that they are making yearly progress.

-Level IV-Monitoring (Proficient): Transitional learners still benefit from EL support, but they understand most standard speech and writing in a variety of settings.
+Level IV-Monitoring (Proficient): Transitional learners still benefit from ESL support, but they understand most standard speech and writing in a variety of settings.
 These learners are approaching fluency in speaking, reading and writing in the content areas.
 They demonstrate an increasing ability to successfully use language to convey their intended message.
 They do not produce error-free language, but their errors generally do not interfere with meaning.
-Students have acquired English skills similar to native English-speaking peers.
+Students have acquired English skills similar to native English speaking peers.
 These students will be exited from the ELL program when assessment data indicates this level of English proficiency.

 English Learner Identification Process